auto-ctec/ComputerVision-Finding-LaneLines-Project/writeup.md

 Since the source can be seen as multi-dimensional matrix with of values in a range, that represent brightness and color space,we can select our desired range that will be considered and can identify the lanes next to other bright values in the scene.
-A shape of polygon can be drawn and specifies where we want to look at in detail while the rest of the picture is maseked to 0 values.
-Here the yellow solid is in the result like the dashed lane as well.
+A shape of polygon can be drawn and specifies where we want to look at in detail while the rest of the picture is maseked to 0 values.Here the yellow solid is in the result like the dashed lane as well.

 <img src="test_images_output/solidYellowLeft_color_select.png" width="480" alt="Color Selection" />